2gatherproject/decentralized-social-apps-guide/README.md

 * [Steem blockchain](https://steem.com/)
 * [Veilid](https://gitlab.com/veilid/veilid) - Veilid is a peer-to-peer network for easily sharing various kinds of data.
 Veilid is designed with a social dimension in mind, so that each user can have their personal content stored on the network, but also can share that content with other people of their choosing, or with the entire world if they want.
-* [Waku](https://our.status.im/waku-decentralized-communication-for-web3/) - Decentralized, off-chain communications channel for Web3
+* [Waku](https://our.status.im/waku-decentralized-communication-for-web3/) - Decentralized, off-chain communications channel for Web3.
+[Demo Poll App on Waku](https://github.com/wolz-CODElife/waku-vue-poll).
 * [WebRTC](https://webrtc.org/)
 * [Winden](https://github.com/LeastAuthority/winden) - Winden is a free web application for secure, fast, and easy file transfers between devices in real-time.
 Winden is identity-free, meaning that senders and receivers don't need to know each other's identity to use it, or to reveal their identity.
 Built on the [Magic Wormhole Protocol](https://magic-wormhole.readthedocs.io/en/latest/).
 * [XMTP](https://github.com/xmtp/libxmtp) - A shared library encapsulating the core functionality of the XMTP messaging protocol, such as cryptography, networking, and language bindings.
 Full decentralization is on the [roadmap](https://xmtp.org/blog/journey-to-decentralization)